 He talks about his struggles with addiction and coming out as gay:

 “I grew up a fairly normal Galway lad.
 I realised when I was about 14 that I was gay.
 I wasn’t really able to deal with it.
 It was the 90s in the west of Ireland, and homosexuality was only legalised in 1993 in Ireland.

 “I started drinking and then I got into drugs.
 I have a very addictive personality, so I do things in an ‘all or nothing’ kind of way.
 I ended up going down a pretty bad path for a number of years with alcohol and drugs.
 I ended up in a lot of trouble.

 “I was living in a flat that had no furniture in it, with black bags over the windows as curtains.
 I used to like the fact that it was dark all the time.
 Sometimes, I would wake up in the morning, get stoned and just go back to sleep so I didn’t really have to deal with the outside world.

 “I hadn’t come out at that stage, but there was a number of things that caused it.

 “I spent five weeks in rehab when I was 21.
 I went cold turkey.
 I had been using a lot of pretty hard drugs and drinking a lot and didn’t stop for the best part of five years.
 So it was a shock to the system.

 “When I first went to the rehab centre, the counsellor there was quite nice, so I kind of just blurted out that I was gay, and it was kind of the first time saying it.
 It was such a massive relief.”

-For Gavin’s full story, recorded live on the Tramline Loop in Howth, County Dublin, listen to the full episode below:
+For our full interview with Gavan Hennigan, recorded live on the Tramline Loop in Howth, County Dublin, listen to the full episode below:

 For spectacular sights, invigorating sensations and unforgettable experiences, make your next short break a walking break in Dublin.
 Walking makes your break.